datacarpentry/semester-biology/programming.md

 Instructor: [Dr. Ethan White](whitelab.weecology.org) (ethan.white@usu.edu)

-Course Content: Computers are increasingly essential to the study of all aspects of biology.
+Computers are increasingly essential to the study of all aspects of biology.
 Basic computer programming is now required for everything from accessing and managing data, to statistical analysis, to simulation and numerical modeling.
 This course will provide an introduction to programming